If the specialist care you need is not available in Guernsey or Alderney you may be referred off-island.

 - Guys and St Thomas Hospital - renal, complex orthopaedics

 - Salisbury Hospital - Burns- reconstructive plastic surgery, cleft lip & palate

 The referral process

-- Medical Specialist Group - who will recommend the type of specialist input you need;
+- Medical Specialist Group or Visiting Consultants - who will recommend the type of specialist input you need;

 - Off-Island Services team (part of Health & Social Care) - who will need to approve funding for the recommended treatment;

-- Health Benefit team (part of Social Security) - who will fund and make the necessary travel arrangements to get you to and from your appointment.
+- Health Benefits team (part of Social Security) - who will fund and make the necessary travel arrangements to get you to and from your appointment.